Inertial Dragging in the Collapsed Universe

 I offer the suggestion that high-velocity special relativistic effects operating, not on the universe's mass, but rather on it's gravitational field, might 'stop' gravitation when the field's inertial dragging reaches the angular equivalent of the velocity of light.

-Time stops, and matter is compressed into radiation at the velocity of light.
+At the velocity of light, time stops, and matter is compressed into radiation.
 If gravitation were to demonstrate similar effects, the range of phenomena that might appear when it's inertial dragging reached the angular equivalent of the speed of light might include a 'stopping' of gravitational effects just as temporal effects stop at it's linear velocity.

 Should the angular velocity for inertial dragging exceed that of light, then the possibilty opens that the collapsed mass of the universe might be effected by gravitation in the opposite direction, just as time goes backward.